muratk5n/thirdwave/en/index.md

 ---

 I'd be damned.. full blown Unix on a Droid tablet, finally worked.
 Almost all open source tools are now available.
-Who da man

 [[-]](mbl/2023/termux1.jpg)